One of the best places to see truly wild horses in Mongolia is at Hustai National Park, just 60 miles out of the city.

 That excitement died quickly.
 She said, “I am Jek.
 I am guide” and went silent.
 Our attempts at asking basic questions were met with confusion or a one word answer (later confirmed to be a one word guess).

-I desperately wanted to ask her for the book because I could probably read faster and learn some interesting stuff, rather than having her misunderstand of ignore our questions or worse, guess the answer to.
+I desperately wanted to ask her for the book because I could probably learn some interesting stuff in it, rather than having her misunderstand of ignore our questions or worse, guess the answer to.
+But she was sort of hiding it, so I didn’t ask for it.

 Either way I recommend you read up on the Takhi before you go.